congatudo/Congatudo/docs/_pages/integrations/mqtt.md

 # MQTT integration

-To make your robot talk to your MQTT broker and integrate with home automation software, such as but not limited to Home Assistant, openHAB and Node-RED, configure MQTT via Valetudo's web interface (Settings → MQTT).
+To make your robot talk to your MQTT broker and integrate with home automation software, such as but not limited to Home Assistant, openHAB and Node-RED, configure MQTT via Congatudo's web interface (Settings → MQTT).

 ## Autodiscovery